 Kristyn Noeth

-Kristyn is the President of Verde Impact LLC, an ESG consulting and advisory firm.
-She is an accomplished climate, sustainability, social impact and ESG leader and go-to speaker, with more than 25 years in the field including leadership in global corporations, charitable organizations and the White House.
+Kristyn Noeth is the Founder & Managing Member of Verde Impact and advises executives and boards across EMEA, APAC, and the Americas.
+She is an accomplished attorney, advisor, author, and go-to speaker, with more than 25 years in the field including leadership in global corporations, charitable organizations, and the White House.

 Instrumental in capacity building and good governance for charitable organizations, her representation has included private foundations and public charities.
-Kristyn was the General Counsel to Voss Foundation, and the Chief Compliance Officer for The USAA Foundation and for The USAA Educational Foundation.
-She served on the Board of Directors of the Alzheimer’s Association, Voss Foundation, CITYarts and MAG America, as well as on committees for UVA’s Athletic Foundation and the NYC Bar Association.
+Kristyn served on the Board of Directors of the Alzheimer’s Association, Voss Foundation, CITYarts and MAG America, as well as on committees for UVA’s Athletic Foundation and the NYC Bar Association.
+She was the General Counsel to Voss Foundation, and the Chief Compliance Officer for The USAA Foundation and The USAA Educational Foundation.

 • "The proposed SEC Climate Disclosure Rule 'is potentially a big lift even for companies that have been reporting on climate to make sure they’re compliant.
 And for companies where this hasn’t been the top-level priority of all of their ESG work, this has been raised to that level.”'